- Copywriting Services

 Ideally, your website should tell visitors what you’ve got, what it will do for them, and what they need to do next.

 Your copy should be friendly.
 It should connect with visitors and make them feel like you understand their situation and want to help.
 They should be able to hear your voice.
-Get rid of stiff, formal copy; it’s pretentious.
+Get rid of stiff, formal copy; it’s pretentious and boring.
+This isn’t freshman English class.
 A good copywriter chooses words that will help your client like you.

 Show the prospect that others in similar situations have liked your product and services.
-Written testimonials and reviews are third-party endorsements that are instant trust builders.
+Social proof like written testimonials and reviews are third-party endorsements that are instant trust builders.
 They’re a great way to tout your best selling points without sounding like you’re bragging because you’re not the one speaking; your customers are doing all the talking.

 Case studies allow you to tell the story of people who found a solution through your company.
 Define their problem.
 Explain the options they considered before choosing your product or service.
-Finally, describe the end results.
-Give specific details to make the story interesting and persuasive.
+Finally, describe the end results, giving specific details to make the story interesting and persuasive.

 People want to know that a business they found on the internet isn’t fly-by-night.
 Your longevity, “in business since 2001,” is proof of your quality and a subtle indication of popularity.

 The fact that your product or service has lots of cool features is important, but how do these features translate into direct benefits for your customer?
 And what problem do they solve?
 Can your product save her time, enhance her home’s décor or help her lose weight?

 Write your message the way you would write to an individual, not a mass audience.
 While many people will eventually read your copy, each person will read it individually.
 Effective sales copy makes the reader feel like you are talking directly to him.